-DIY haircut tips – dos and don'ts from the MSE team and MoneySavers who have tried cutting their own hair
+DIY haircut tips – videos from the pros and dos & don'ts from the MSE team and MoneySavers who have tried cutting their own hair

-Of course, at MSE we're not experts in grooming (our skills are in other areas), but given the crisis we thought it'd be fun to share some amateur tips that may help if your barnet's in desperate need of a trim.
+Of course, at MSE we're not experts in grooming (our skills are in other areas), but given the ongoing pandemic we thought it'd be fun to share some amateur tips that may help if your barnet's in desperate need of a trim.
 We can't promise you'll end up with a Nicky Clarke hairdo, but if it looks rubbish, well, it's not as though you're going out a lot, are you?
-And you can always get it done properly once all this is over – hopefully soon.
+And you can always get it done properly later at your local hairdresser when it's open.

 Important: Not every type of hair will be easy to cut at home, and not everyone will be brave enough to try – and that's fine.
-If you've any doubts, just wait for your hairdresser to reopen, and in any case, we're not suggesting you never visit a hairdresser again – let's be honest, most of the time it's best left to the professionals!
+If you've any doubts, just wait for an appointment with your hairdresser, and in any case, we're not suggesting you never visit a hairdresser again – let's be honest, most of the time it's best left to the professionals.

 Quick tips from me (MSE Rhiannon) and the team...